sayands/sgaligner/README.md

 Please follow the submodule for additional installation requirements and setup of [GeoTransformer](https://github.com/sayands/GeoTransformer).

+### Downloads :droplet:
+The pre-trained model and other meta files are available [here](https://drive.google.com/drive/folders/1elqdbYD5T2686r42lcUHE6SyiFnDsZur?usp=sharing).

 ### Data + Benchmark :hammer:
 After installing the dependencies, we preprocess the datasets and provide the benchmarks.

 #### Subscan Pair Generation - 3RScan + 3DSSG
 Download [3RScan](https://github.com/WaldJohannaU/3RScan) and [3DSSG](https://3dssg.github.io/).
-Move all files of 3DSSG to a new directory within Scan3R.
+Move all files of 3DSSG to a new ``files/`` directory within Scan3R.
 The structure should be:

 ```
 ├── 3RScan